-Deposit Authorization for Vendor Payments Form X-109" to the Comptroller's Office via the submission methods outlined on the X-10 form.
-ACH/Direct Deposit Authorization for Vendor Payment Form X-10 should not be sent toMEA.
-Failure to submit ACH/Direct Deposit Authorization Form X-10 may result in award reimbursement being delayed.
-If an applicant is unable to receive ACH/Direct Deposit payments, MEA may provide an exception to this requirement on a case-by-case basis, at the sole discretion of MEA.
+Participation in MEA grant programs is voluntary.
+If selected for award and to ensure the secure transmission of grant funds, grantee recipients of MEA funding are generally required to receive electronic payments from the State of Maryland.
+Electronic payments are set up through the State of Maryland's Comptroller's Office.
+Grantee must fill out and submit the "ACH/Direct Deposit Authorization for Vendor Payments Form X-109" to the Comptroller's Office via the submission methods outlined on the X-10 form.
+ACH/Direct Deposit Authorization for Vendor Payment Form X-10 should not be sent to MEA.
+Failure to submit ACH/Direct Deposit Authorization For Vendor Payment Form X-10 should not and submit the unable to receive ACH/Direct Deposit payments, MEA may provide an exception to this requirement on a case-by-case basis, at the sole discretion of MEA.